 Ecuador is a nature lover’s paradise!
 Everyone is an explorer as you traverse the mountains and beaches of this breathtaking country!
-Discover fascinating wildlife, such as the blue-footed booby, on the Galapagos Islands.
+Discover fascinating wildlife on the Galapagos Islands, such as the blue-footed booby.
 Channel your inner scientist as you closely examine organisms that inspired Charles Darwin’s book, On the Origin of Species.
 Enjoy small talk with locals at the Otavalo Market.
 Experience the authenticity of Quito, the country’s capital and UNESCO World Heritage site built upon Incan ruins.
-This historic city has a beautiful backdrop amid mountains and volcanoes.
+This historical city has a beautiful backdrop amid mountains and volcanoes.
 Prepare to be amazed at everything this enchanting country has to offer!
 Now all you have to do is pack your bags.

 Ecuador is the perfect place to see exotic wildlife!
-From giant tortoises strolling through lush meadows to sea lions frolicking in tropical waters, the animals of this country will never cease to amaze you!
-Relax during a cruise of the Galapagos Islands, and experience the sights and sounds like Darwin during his voyage on the HMS Beagle.
-Keep your eyes peeled for colorful macaws (parrots), slithering iguanas, and blue footed boobies performing their mating dance.
-Whether you’re trekking the terrain of Tortuga Bay, or wandering through the capital city of Quito, witnessing the abundant wildlife in their natural habitat will surely leave you in awe!
+From giant tortoises and sea lions in the Galápagos Islands to the pink river dolphins, giant otters, and colorful Hoatzins that call the Amazon home, the animals of this country will never cease to amaze you!
+Relax during a Galapagos Islands cruise and experience the sights and sounds that Darwin did during his voyage on the HMS Beagle.
+Keep your eyes peeled for colorful macaws, slithering iguanas, and blue-footed boobies performing their mating dance.
+Whether you’re trekking the terrain of Tortuga Bay, or wandering through the Amazon basin, witnessing the abundant wildlife in their natural habitat will surely leave you in awe!

 - Otavalo Market

-Ecuador’s capital city is tucked in between the Andes Mountains and the Pichincha Volcano.
+Ecuador’s capital city is tucked between the Andes Mountains and the Pichincha Volcano.
 Built upon a former Incan City and more than 9,000 ft. above sea level, this city in the clouds is characterized by its stunning landscape and ornate architecture.
-It’s impossible to walk around without noticing the vast beauty and culture that surrounds you.
-From brightly-colored castles (castillos), to towering churches that blend multiple architectural styles, the structures of Quito are a reflection of its inhabitants throughout the centuries.
-In fact, the buildings have been so perfectly-preserved that Quito was named a cultural World Heritage site by UNESCO in 1978.
+Walking around is impossible without noticing the vast beauty and culture surrounding you.
+From brightly-colored castles (castillos) to towering churches that blend multiple architectural styles, the structures of Quito are a reflection of its inhabitants throughout the centuries.
+The buildings have been so perfectly-preserved that Quito was named a cultural World Heritage site by UNESCO in 1978.
 But just because it is one of the oldest capital cities in the world doesn’t mean there isn’t plenty to do and see today!
 Ride the TelefériQo (cable car) up the Pichincha Volcano to get a bird’s-eye view of the city.
-If you’re really adventurous, continue hiking up the volcano for even more jaw-dropping views.
+If adventurous, continue hiking up the volcano for even more jaw-dropping views.
 If you prefer a relaxed atmosphere, stroll down the Calle de la Ronda, a charming cobblestone street lined with artisan shops, galleries, and cafes.